creedallen11/Tip-Tracker/README.md

 # tipTracker
 A simple web app for tracking server wages, hourly and delivering custom descriptive statistics.
+Features include graphing and a tool to help pick shifts based on predicted hourly.

 I'm publishing as the app is tested in TEST env. </br>
 .1 release: Published user auth, models and register/login views. </br>